Classification of Rigid Irregular $G_2$-Connections: The Katz-Arinkin Algorithm for Rigid Connections

 where $\F^{-1}$ denotes the inverse Fourier transform and $i_{!*}$ is the minimal extension.
 Note that $\F(\K_{\chi})=\K_{\chi^{-1}}$.
 Given a connection $\EE$ on an open subset $j:U\hookrightarrow \A^1$ we can apply the Fourier transform or the middle convolution to its minimal extension $j_{!*}\EE$.
 We end up with a holonomic module on $\A^1$ which we can restrict in both cases to the complement of its singularities.
 This restriction is again a connection on some open subset of $\A^1$ and we denote it by $\F(\EE)$ for the Fourier transform and $\MC_\chi(\EE)$ for middle convolution.
 Whenever $\EE$ is defined on an open subset $U\subset \PP^1$ we can shrink $U$ such that $\infty\notin U$ and apply the above construction.
 The Katz-Arinkin algorithm is given in the following theorem.
-It was proven in the case of regular singularities by Katz in \cite{Ka96} and in the case of irregular singularities by Arinkin in \cite{Arinkin10}. \begin{thm} Let $\EE$ be an irreducible connection on an open subset $U\subset \PP^1$ and consider the following operations. \begin{enumerate}[noitemsep,label=(\roman{*})] \item Twisting with a regular singular connection of rank one, \item change of coordinate by a Möbius transformation, \item Fourier transform and \item middle convolution. \end{enumerate} The connection $\EE$ is rigid if and only if it can be reduced to a regular singular connection of rank one using a finite sequence of the above operations. \end{thm} As middle convolution is itself a combination of Fourier transforms and twists the above statement holds even when omitting convolution.
-A crucial point in the proof of the above statement is the fact that all these operations preserve the index of rigidity.
-This was proven by Bloch and Esnault in \cite[Theorem 4.3.]{BlochEsnault04} using the local Fourier transform which they defined in characteristic zero as an analogue to Laumon's local Fourier transform from \cite{Laumon87}.
-Let $E$ be a $\KK$-connection, i.e. a finite dimensional $\KK$-vector space admitting an action of $\KK\langle\partial_t\rangle$.
+It was proven in the case of regular singularities by Katz in \cite{Ka96} and in the case of irregular singularities by Arinkin in \cite{Arinkin10} (and presented in a letter by Deligne to Katz). \begin{thm} Let $\EE$ be an irreducible connection on an open subset $U\subset \PP^1$ and consider the following operations. \begin{enumerate}[noitemsep,label=(\roman{*})] \item Twisting with a connection of rank one, \item change of coordinate by a Möbius transformation, \item Fourier transform and \item middle convolution. \end{enumerate} The connection $\EE$ is rigid if and only if it can be reduced to a regular singular connection of rank one using a finite sequence of the above operations. \end{thm}

+The behaviour of the formal type of a connection under Fourier transform is governed by local Fourier transforms (as defined by Bloch and Esnault in \cite[Section 3]{BlochEsnault04}) and the principle of stationary phase.
+Let $E$ be a $\KK$-connection.
 The \textit{local Fourier transform} of $E$ from zero to infinity is obtained in the following way.
-Due to \cite[Section 2.4.]{Ka87} there is an extension of $E$ to a connection $\M_E$ on $\Gm$ which has a regular singularity at infinity and whose formal stalk at zero is $E$.
+Due to \cite[Section 2.4.]{Ka87} there is an extension of $E$ to a connection $\M_E$ on $\Gm$ which has a regular singularity at infinity and whose formal type at zero is $E$.
 We define

 where $\tau$ is the Fourier transform coordinate and $\theta=\tau^{-1}$.
 In a similar fashion define for $s\in \IC^*$ transforms